Fairfield Elementary Works to Foster Strong Student-Teacher Relationships

 Fairfield’s score for the Supportive Environment Essential improved by 8 points in 2017-2018 while the district’s average score on the same Essential declined by 3 points.
 Within this Essential, the school’s two areas of focus, Academic Personalism and Student-Teacher Trust, both improved.
 Specifically, results for Academic Personalism improved by 14 points while the district’s average score remained unchanged.
 They also saw Student-Teacher Trust improve by 2 points whereas the district average score on the same Measure declined by 3 points.

 These improvements reflected important changes in the school.
 For example, at the end of the 2016-2017 school year, Fairfield issued 98 out-of-school suspensions, one of the highest out-of-school suspension rates in its network of over 30 Chicago Public Schools.
-Since working with UChicago Impact, Fairfield’s suspension rate has decreasedfairfield results significantly.
+Since working with UChicago Impact, Fairfield’s suspension rate has decreased significantly.
 During the 2017-2018 school year, they issued 32 out-of-school suspensions.
 Principal Lopez believes that the school’s work with UChicago Impact to build strong relationships between teachers and students led to the school's significant decrease in suspensions.

 In the coming school year, UChicago Impact will continue partnering with Fairfield shifting their focus to improving Collaborative Practices through strengthening teacher leadership and data analysis.